Skip to main content

 Car Park

-An opportunity to experience Glenveagh at a spectacular time of day, enjoying nature’s symphony of bird song and a stroll with Aengus Kennedy.
-Followed by a hearty breakfast in Nellie’s Restaurant
+An opportunity to experience Glenveagh at a spectacular time of day, enjoy nature’s symphony of bird song, hear and identify birds as they wake and announce their presence on a stroll with Aengus Kennedy.
+Followed by a hearty breakfast in Nellie’s Restaurant.

 Date: